janbodnar/Java-Advanced/concurrency/README.md

 Threads (of the same process) run in a shared memory space, while processes run in separate memory spaces.
 A thread is a light-weight process, but a process is a heavy-weight process.
 A process is maintained by operating system whereas a thread is maintained by a programmer.
+On a multiprocessor system, multiple processes can be executed in parallel.
+On a uni-processor system, though true parallelism is not achieved, a process scheduling algorithm is applied and the processor is scheduled to execute each process one at a time yielding an illusion of concurrency.

 https://i.stack.imgur.com/NVNge.jpg